Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Front Office Staff

 Veterinary front office staff, often called Customer Service Representatives (CSRs), bridge the gap between the clients and the veterinary clinic.
-Often, they are the first people clients interact with and the face of the clinic.
+Often, they are the first healthcare team members clients interact with, and so they are the face of the clinic.

 CSRs are often trained in telephone triage to ensure every pet is seen within an appropriate timeframe.
 For example, they are trained to ask questions so they will know when a pet may need to be seen on an emergency visit or if the issue can wait until the next available appointment.

-They are also incredibly compassionate individuals and build strong relationships with pets and clients.
-Follow-up and check-in calls may be made by the CSRs as they have more time to spend with each client than the doctor and veterinary technicians.
+They are also incredibly compassionate and build strong relationships with pets and clients.
+The CSRs may make follow-up and check-in calls as they have more time to spend with each client than the doctor and veterinary technicians.
 If they cannot answer your questions, they can get answers from the veterinarian or technician and relay them back to you.

-CSRs are also often trained on all available payment options, so when things get expensive, they can recommend pet insurance or financing options to best fit your family and situation.
+CSRs are also often trained on all available payment options, so when things get expensive, they can recommend pet insurance or financing options to fit your family and situation best.

 Pharmacists